South Dakota Landlord-Tenant Law 2026: 14-Day Deposits, Entry Notice & Eviction Rules

 Key takeaways for 2026:

-- Follow proper eviction procedures through the courts — never resort to self-help
+• Follow the post-2024 eviction court process through the courts — never resort to self-help